 A little over a year ago, a couple of us might have heard murmurings about a kid in Brazil who was being billed as “The Next Neymar”, some of us might have even looked up his “YouTube highlight compilations” where we saw him routinely sit grown men on their backsides (much like Neymar used to do, for Santos), while making his way towards goal…

 …and a lot of us might have even predicted that he’d eventually end up signing and making it big for a top European Club, at some point in his career.
-What none of us could’ve predicted, however (especially after finding out that Pep Guardiola had loaned him back to Palmeiras, after signing him for Manchester City); was that he’d become the talk of the entire Premier League, in less than 4 hours of action, and that he’d keep also Sergio Aguero out of the starting lineup, while doing so.
+What none of us could’ve predicted, however (especially after finding out that Pep Guardiola had loaned him back to Palmeiras, after signing him for Manchester City); was that he’d become the talk of the entire Premier League, in less than 4 hours into his EPL career, and that he’d also keep Sergio Aguero out of the starting lineup, while doing so.

 In this article, we’ll be trying our very best to separate the facts from the noise, in order to help you decide for yourselves if Gabriel Jesus is a legitimate threat to Sergio Aguero’s Manchester City career (or whatever else you want to make of this entire situation).
 Enjoy.